Every Monday between 9 am - 19 pm, the clinic welcomes the Dorking residents aged over 60yr and

 the nurses to benefit from affordable acupuncture treatments.

-The cost of the treatment is £40 for 60 minutes.
+Any chosen treatment is £50 for 60 minutes.

 As a person ages, their vital energy/life force or “chi” decreases.

 Acupuncture helps treat disease and general malaise by restoring and normalizing the flow and balance of qi in the meridians to return the body to a state of balance and health.

 Most patients present with symptoms of overall deficiency and stagnation and chronic pain.

 Going for a walk, working out, sitting comfortably and playing with the grandkids all can increase the uncomfortable pain issues they may experience.